forestgrape/coronavirus/monitor_and_control.md

 > * Moderate measures preserving life quality.
 But disallowing super-spreader situation since they can yield sudden and hard to control explosion in cases
 > * Focus on overall life quality.
 This includes keeping overall health effects in mind: in numbers, possible damage, life quality cost (which can include economic costs). <!--// for things harmful and/or unwanted, advertisements should be banned.
 It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs. -->
 > * Settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on, go on circumspectly
 > * Strictly **avoiding uncontrollable spread and hospital overwhelming**.
 Since it is hard for all the affected: the relatives, the medical staff and the patients.
-At times when shops, restaurants and bars are open and crowded, considering and even risking not to admit elderly to hospitals in a few weeks time I think is **not** nice. **Everybody has to right for good treatment.**
+At times when shops, restaurants and bars are open and crowded, considering and even risking not to admit elderly to hospitals in a few weeks time I think is not nice. **Everybody has to right for good treatment.**
 >
 > ### Reconsidering Strategy
-> In cold areas/times rules need to be tighter, since aerosol transmission is hard to prevent.
+> In cold areas/times rules need to be tighter, since aerosol transmission is hard to (self-)prevent.
 In warm areas windows should be open all the time and air-conditioning should not be used.
 >
 > Two more points
 > * trying new paths even at the risk of falling but with a parachute ready and using it early.
 Better walk with the parachute (and being ready for the next journey) than fall cool without.
 For Covid-19 the emergency parachutes are outdoor days: which means stopping all non essential entries to foreign or public indoor settings.